 We also wanted to bring in some social proof.
 As marketers, we use social proof in conversion rate optimization to ease the minds of customers.
 According to research done by Brightlocal, 91% of 18-34 year olds trust online reviews as much as personal recommendations.
 Another study by Podium found that 93% of consumers say online reviews impact their purchasing decisions.

 The reviews we added to the site mention that his prices are fair, honest and that they are willing to go above and beyond for their clients.

 In this section, you have the happy team working together on a rooftop.
 The copy talks about how they want to have customers for life and that they are always honest and helpful.
 The client wanted his visitors to know that they are a small, family-run business and this section makes that very clear.
 I think making it known that a business is family-owned can be a great idea.
 It is not always the case but many times when we think of a large corporation you think about inflated marketing costs that get pushed onto the customers, fast and sloppy service and cold customer service.
 A family-run business, on the other hand, can feel more trustworthy, authentic, caring and more affordable.

 Reach Out to Us

-If you need help with an HVAC web design project or redesign let us know and we’d be happy to help.
-We offer a free consultation to prospective clients.
+If you need help with an HVAC web design project or redesign let us know.
+We have a team of awesome WordPress Consultants ready to help.
 We can help you work through an idea for a new website or give you advice on things that we would optimize on an existing site.